Benny Josef Peiser

 - Ph.D. , University of Frankfurt (1993).
 Peiser studied political science, English, and sports science. ,

-Benny Peiser is a past Senior Lecturer in Social Anthropology & Sport Sociology at Liverpool John Moores University.
-He is a "historian and anthropologist with particular research interest in neo-catastrophism and its implications for human and societal evolution." ,
+Benny Peiser is a sports anthropologist/historian, and past Senior Lecturer in Social Anthropology & Sport Sociology at Liverpool John Moores University.
+Peiser describes himself as a “historian and anthropologist with particular research interest in neo-catastrophism and its implications for human and societal evolution.” ,

 Although the group does not disclose their funding sources, they claim to be “funded entirely by voluntary donations from a number of private individuals and charitable trusts.”
 The organization also claims that it does not “accept gifts from either energy companies or anyone with a significant interest in an energy company.”